-The following are a few of my favorite weekend getaways for solo female travelers, mostly in the western USA:
+The following are a few of my favorite weekend getaways for solo female travelers (with how reasonable it would be for a weekend of course depending on where you’re traveling from):

 2. Boise, Idaho